Christian Bailey

 Associate Professor of History

 Christian Bailey is associate professor of history and a contributing member of the gender studies faculty.
-Most of his courses explore modern European history, although often from a global perspective.
+Most of his courses explore modern European history, typically from a global perspective.

-His current research focuses on a relatively new field: the history of emotions.
-As a contribution to this field, he has written a book on love within German Jewish communities (German Jews in Love: A History, Stanford University Press, 2022).
+Bailey’s previous book focused on love within German Jewish communities (German Jews in Love: A History, Stanford University Press, 2022).
 The book starts in the 1870s, when marriages between Jews and Christians were first permitted, and ends a century later, in the aftermath of the sexual revolution.
-He argues that by exploring people’s most intimate experiences we learn how cultural and political norms became a reality in people’s everyday lives.
-By studying sources such as diaries, love letters, and court reports, we can also understand how individuals unwittingly provoked cultural, social, and ultimately political change by such simple acts as falling in love.
+He argues that by studying sources such as diaries, love letters, and court reports, we can understand how individuals unwittingly provoked cultural, social, and ultimately political change by such simple acts as falling in love.

 More About Me

 Bailey completed his PhD at Yale University before moving on to the Max Planck Institute for Human Development in Berlin, where he was a postdoctoral researcher.
-He is currently reviews editor at Contemporary European History
+He was reviews editor at Contemporary European History from 2018-2023.

 In Bailey’s classes, students examine Europe from a global viewpoint and consider compelling new historical interpretations.
 Bailey is particularly interested in understanding Europe from the often neglected viewpoint of outsiders: the minorities, the colonized, and the immigrants.